po1sigala/live/01-Class-Content/19-PWA/01-Activities/14-Stu_Client-Server/README.md

 # 📐 Add Comments to Implementation of Client-Server Model

-Work with a partner to add comments describing the functionality of the code found in [Unsolved/package.json](./Unsolved/package.json), [Unsolved/server/routes/htmlRoutes.js], and (./Unsolved/package.json), and [Unsolved/server/server.js](./Unsolved/server/server.js).
+Work with a partner to add comments describing the functionality of the code found in [Unsolved/package.json](./Unsolved/package.json), [Unsolved/server/routes/htmlRoutes.js](./Unsolved/server/routes/htmlRoutes.js), and [Unsolved/server/server.js](./Unsolved/server/server.js).

-In addition in the [Unsolved/client/README.md](./Unsolved/client/README.md) and [Unsolved/server/README.md](./Unsolved/server/README.md), add comments describing the files and directories found in both folders.
+In addition, in the [Unsolved/client/README.md](./Unsolved/client/README.md) and [Unsolved/server/README.md](./Unsolved/server/README.md), add comments describing the files and directories found in both folders.

 ## 📝 Notes

 Refer to the documentation:

 [NPM docs on concurrently](https://www.npmjs.com/package/concurrently)